Planning your train journey

 Booking in advance enables train companies to check the accessibility of the stations you will be using, help you plan the journey best suited to your needs, and if necessary, arrange alternative transport to the nearest accessible station, a taxi for example.

-The 24-hour notice period also gives the companies time, where possible, to relocate staff to assist you.
+The 24-hour notice period gives the companies time, where possible, to relocate staff to assist you.
 This is important if you are going to travel at a time when a station is usually unstaffed.

 To arrange assistance please contact the train company that you will be travelling with.